Looking to adopt a pet from a LifeLine shelter? Check out our Adoption FAQ's below! Our adoptions process includes all LifeLine locations.

 - All potential adopters will be asked to complete a preliminary questionnaire and meet with an adoptions counselor.

 - Meet and greets with resident animals is not a requirement, but it's always encouraged.
 We have staff on hand that can assist you with the meet and greet to ensure its a good fit.

-Do you do out of state adoptions: Yes, we do allow out of state adoptions.
-However, we cannot provide transport.
+Yes, we do allow out-of-state adoptions.
+However, we are unable to provide transport.

 Why do you offer free adoptions?

 LifeLine strives to implement and recognize best adoption practices at all of our shelters.
 Research and current LifeLine policies demonstrate that waived adoption fees do not reduce the value of the animal to the adopter.
 In fact, we have found that waiving fees allows the adopter to spend that money on things that really matter, like pet supplies, food or vet care.
 We understand that placing animals with adoptive families is complex and our ultimate goal is to save lives.
 Each fee-waived adopter is screened by an adoptions counselor and required to meet adoption criteria.

 No. Our pets are adopted on a first-come-first-serve basis and pets cannot be put on hold.

 When a pet comes into our care as a stray animal, we hold the pet for three days (seven days if there's a known owner), to give the owners a chance to reclaim.
 During that time, the pet cannot leave the shelter, but the pet can be pre-adopted.
 Please check with an adoptions counselor at the specific shelter for more details about this process.

 We allow adopters to return a pet at anytime during shelter hours.
 Learn more about re-homing your pet here.